jqnatividad/qsv/README.md

 qsv leverages the awesome [Rust CSV](https://docs.rs/csv/latest/csv/) crate to read/write CSV files.

 Click [here](https://docs.rs/csv-core/latest/csv_core/struct.Reader.html#rfc-4180) to find out more about how qsv conforms to the standard using this crate.

+When dealing with "atypical" CSV files, you can use the `input` command to normalize them to be RFC 4180-compliant.

 ## UTF-8 Encoding